 Each Telnet server can have an arbitrary number of PDP-11 ports assigned to it.
 Incoming Telnet connections are assigned to free PDP-11 ports, out of the pool which were attached to that Telnet server with ASSIGN commands.

 The ports are chosen based on the order in which the ASSIGN commands were given, so that a new connection will go to the earliest unused port.

 By default, E11 Telnet servers are set up to receive connections on TCP port 23 (the Telnet port), on all interfaces.
 Both of these parameters can be changed with SET commands before the first ASSIGN which refers to that Telnet server.
 An interface name of "" means to accept connections on any interface.
-Setting a specific interface name (e.g. "eth0") makes the server listen for connections on that interface only.
+This is the required setting on Windows.
 The TCP port number may be set to any non-zero value.
-It is important to make sure that no existing server in the system already owns that port number, either by opening it directly or by being listed in the /etc/inetd.conf file.
+It is important to make sure that no existing server in the system already owns that port number.
 Otherwise the ASSIGN command will fail when trying to bind the port number to the port.